The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Extragalactic and Giants contamination assessment

 We collated a sample of previously identified extragalactic sources, including a mixture of resolved and unresolved Galaxies, AGNs and QSOs.
-This accounts for 32,850 sources in the OSFC field.
-To maximise purity, we kept only extragalactic sources with a match within 0.5"-1" to the photometric reference catalogue.
-The list of extragalactic sources was composed by: \begin{itemize} \item{HyperLEDA database:} 2,638 sources \citep{HyperLEDA}; \item{Million Quasars catalogue v.
-8:} 4,641 sources \citep{Flesch2023OJAp....6E..49F}; \item{Galaxy Zoo:} 6,124 sources\citep[][]{Walmsley2023MNRAS.526.4768W}; \item{MANGROVE Catalogue:} 1,396 sources \citep[][]{Biteau2021ApJS..256...15B} \item{Gaia DR3 high-purity Galaxy sample:} 7,718 sources; \item{Gaia DR3 high-purity QSO sample:} 15,629 sources; \end{itemize}
+This accounts for 32\,850 sources in the OSFC field.
+To maximise purity, we kept only extragalactic sources with a match within $0.5''-1''$ to the photometric reference catalogue.
+The list of extragalactic sources was composed of sources from: